 At Basement Masters Waterproofing, we want you to be prepared for the worst possible storm or event that could disrupt your home.
-However, we know that storms often have a tendency to sneak up on you.
+However, we know that storms often tend to sneak up on you.
 You can’t always be as prepared as you like.
-If you have not yet had time to waterproof your basement and you know a flood is coming, there are steps you can take to make sure your home and family stay safe.
+If you have not yet had time to waterproof your basement and you know the chance of a flood is high, there are steps you can take to make sure your home and family stay safe now!

-After you’ve checked the latest weather forecast, the first thing you’ll want to do is make sure that all furniture and valuable items are moved to the highest floor of your house or deposited into a waterproof container.
+After you have checked the latest weather forecast, the first thing you’ll want to do is make sure that all furniture and valuable items are moved to the highest floor of your house or deposited into a waterproof container.
 This includes important documents, such as:

 Once you’ve done that, you’ll want to make sure to grab other important items you may need through the duration of the flood, such as:

 You do not want to be without these things in an emergency.
 Next, you need to make sure your family has a safe location to wait out the storm, whether that’s the highest level of your home or a different location entirely.
 Make sure you have an emergency survival kit, with supplies such as:

 You’ll also want to make sure any priceless items, such as pictures, jewelry, and other mementos are secured in waterproof boxes or on your person for safekeeping.

 If you still have a few days between you and the basement flooding risk, make sure you’ve talked to your insurance agent about flood insurance and what you’ll need to protect your property.
 Most policies do not take effect until 30 days later, so speed is essential here.
 You’ll want to make sure you do several things to protect your home since it is not waterproofed, including:

 Keeping gutters and drains free of any debris

 Stockpile plywood, plastic sheeting, nails, shovels, and sandbags to create a defensive layer around your property